HannaBerggren/CLOUDBERRIES/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html

-## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content

-- The text for the Home page was taken from Wikipedia with the search of "Cloudberries" and "Health.
+- The text for the Home page was taken from Wikipedia with the search of "Cloudberries" and "Health".
 - Information of the cloudberries was taken from two different pages.
 (https://en.wikipedia.org/wiki/Rubus_chamaemorus) (https://thebarentsobserver.com/en/arctic/2017/08/all-you-didnt-know-about-cloudberry-healthy-gold-arctic)